Use & Care

-How to Clean Corian® — Guidelines for Long-lasting Beauty
+How to Clean Corian® Solid Surface — Guidelines for Long-lasting Beauty

-Although liquids cannot penetrate Corian®, it is best to wipe up spills as they occur.
+Although liquids cannot penetrate Corian® Solid Surface, it is best to wipe up spills as they occur.
 Generally, a damp microfiber cloth used with a standard household kitchen spray should remove most stains.

 Film will build up on countertops if water is left to dry on the surface.
 This film will dull the countertop surface, making the finish appear blotchy and uneven.
 To prevent film build-up, it is very important to wipe the countertop completely dry immediately after spills and cleaning.